-- Rangers is a jack-of-all-trades that can wield all but heavy weapons and can use various grenades and a wrist-mounted launcher to deal extra damage.
+- Ranger is a jack-of-all-trades that can wield all but heavy weapons and can use various grenades and a wrist-mounted launcher to deal extra damage.

 - Collosus is the tanks of the group and can use heavy weapons but lose access to lighter armaments.
 Its special ability uses long-ranged artillery and rockets.

 - Storm is the glass-cannon mage, using two types of 'seals' to cast elemental damage abilities.